One of my absolute favorite Indian appetizers is pakora.

 If you don’t have a frying thermometer, test the heat of the oil by just putting a battered piece of onion into the oil.
 It should sizzle right away.
 If it turns brown too quickly, just lower the heat and wait for a couple of minutes before trying again.
 If it doesn’t sizzle as it enters the hot oil, the oil isn’t hot enough.
 Turn it up a bit and wait a few minutes before continuing.

 Gram flour or besan is made of ground chickpeas so it is gluten free.
-Find it in the specialty area of your grocery store or in an Indian specialty store.
+You can find it in the specialty area of your grocery store or in an Indian specialty store.
 It has a distinctive flavor that suits pakoras perfectly.
 Please don’t use all purpose flour in this recipe.
 You will be quite disappointed.

 Did you Know?